Understanding Your Lab Work: What Conventional Medicine Misses

 The GI-MAP (GI Microbial Assay Plus) uses quantitative PCR to map the gut microbiome — identifying bacterial overgrowths, parasites, fungal markers, and immune activation in the gut lining.
 For patients with IBS, autoimmune conditions, skin disorders, or chronic fatigue, this test often reveals the root cause that years of symptom management never touched.

 The DUTCH test (Dried Urine Test for Comprehensive Hormones) goes far beyond the serum hormone levels conventional medicine measures.
 It maps not only hormone levels but their metabolic pathways — how your body processes and clears estrogen, cortisol, and androgens.
-This is critical because two patients with identical serum estrogen can have vastly different cancer risks depending on which metabolic pathway dominates.
+This is critical because two people with identical serum estrogen can have vastly different cancer risks depending on which metabolic pathway dominates.

 The Organic Acids Test (OAT) measures metabolic byproducts in urine, offering a window into mitochondrial function, neurotransmitter metabolism, nutrient status, and microbial overgrowth.
 It is, in essence, a metabolic fingerprint — a snapshot of what your biochemistry is actually doing, not just what it contains.